Everything Beautiful Is Far Away

-Everything Beautiful Is Far Away is a 2017 independent science-fiction fantasy film written and directed by Pete Ohs, co-directed by Andrea Sisson, starring Julia Garner and Joseph Cross.
+Everything Beautiful Is Far Away is a 2017 independent science-fiction fantasy film directed by Pete Ohs and Andrea Sisson, written by Pete Ohs, starring Julia Garner and Joseph Cross.
 It premiered in competition at the 2017 Los Angeles Film Festival where it received the U.S. Fiction Cinematography Award.

 Plot

 Traveling across a barren landscape, Lernert digs through piles of rubbish in an attempt to build a body for his companion Susan, the unresponsive robot head who hangs from the back of his pack.
 The pair comes across Rola, a spirited young woman who lacks survival skills but makes up for the deficiency with sheer determination.
 This unlikely trio navigates the harsh desert in search of a mythical water basin that could replenish their depleted resources and renew their will to carry on.
+The title is a reference to the Grandaddy song "Everything Beautiful is Far Away" whose lyrics mirror the plot and themes of the film.